phoenixframework/phoenix/guides/real_time/channels.md

 export default socket
 ```

 All we had to do is detect that enter was pressed and then `push` an event over the channel with the message body.
 We named the event `"new_msg"`.
-With this in place, let's handle the other piece of a chat application where we listen for new messages and append them to our messages container.
+With this in place, let's handle the other piece of a chat application, where we listen for new messages and append them to our messages container.

 ```javascript
 // ...